Gets the primary clipboard of the widget.

 .

-This API is primarily meant for widget implementations.
+This function is primarily meant for widget implementations.

-Sets the layout manager delegate instance that provides an implementation for measuring and allocating the children of @widget.
+Sets the layout manager to use for measuring and allocating children of the widget.

 Returns the widgets for which this widget is the target of a mnemonic.